-Enrollment is limited to 40 participants to maintain an informal atmosphere and to encourage interaction between and among the presenters and participants.
-We give priority to individuals who are involved in drug abuse prevention and treatment research or HIV research, who have the appropriate statistical background to get the most out of the Institute, and for whom the topic is directly and immediately relevant to their current work.
-We also aim to maximize geographic and minority representation.
+Enrollment was limited to 40 participants to maintain an informal atmosphere and to encourage interaction between and among the presenters and participants.
+We gave priority to individuals who are involved in drug abuse prevention and treatment research or HIV research, who have the appropriate statistical background to get the most out of the Institute, and for whom the topic was directly and immediately relevant to their current work.
+We also aimed to maximize geographic and minority representation.

-Once accepted, participants will be emailed instructions about how to register.
-The registration fee of $395 for the two-day Institute covers all instruction, program materials, and breakfast and lunch each day.
-A block of rooms at the Nittany Lion Inn will be available for lodging.
-Further information will be sent after acceptance to the Institute.
+Once accepted, participants were emailed instructions about how to register.
+The registration fee of $395 for the two-day Institute covered all instruction, program materials, and breakfast and lunch each day.
+A block of rooms at the Nittany Lion Inn was available for lodging.

-Participants are encouraged to bring their own laptop computers for conducting exercises.
+Participants were encouraged to bring their own laptop computers for conducting exercises.

 Review our refund, access, and cancellation policies.

 Professor of Biobehavioral Health, Director of the Edna Bennett Pierce Prevention Research Center, Principal Investigator at The Methodology Center, Penn State